Acting Assertively When Confronting a Problem

 - somehow facilitate the children taking responsibility for solving the problem

 - assertively take responsibility to stop such problems.

 Now we address the one in bold.
 When something happens that is non-negotiable, such as kicking a child in the sacral area of the spine or poking a child in the eye.
 We take immediate action to ensure that children in our care do not get hurt.
-Now there are levels of assertion, which start light and move to heavy.
-In all of them the adult lowers the boom — clear statement of fact, the reprimand, the behavior management protocol.
+Below we see three levels of assertive actions, which start light and move heavier.
+At each level the adult stands tall and sure.
+No wimp here.